ampl/mp/doc/rst/model-guide.rst

 Modeling Guide for MP-based AMPL Solvers
 =========================================

+Ever wondered how to model logical and non-linear constraints?
+For example:

+- At most one of the variables *x*, *y* can be positive

+- All variables in a group should have different values

+- *y = sin(x)*.

+A series of small modeling tasks like these are handled in the :ref:`MP Modeling Series <mp-modeling-series>`, while below follows a comprehensive guide.

 AMPL's newly extended C++ solver interface library, MP, is publicly available in the `ampl/mp <https://github.com/ampl/mp>`_ repository.
 Solver interfaces built with MP are able to handle a significantly expanded range of model expressions.
 Currently available MP-based solvers include:

-- `x-gurobi <https://github.com/ampl/mp/tree/develop/solvers/gurobi>`_, an enhanced interface to the `Gurobi <https://ampl.com/products/solvers/solvers-we-sell/gurobi/>`_ solver
+- `gurobi <https://github.com/ampl/mp/tree/develop/solvers/gurobi>`_, an enhanced interface to the `Gurobi <https://ampl.com/products/solvers/solvers-we-sell/gurobi/>`_ solver

 - `copt <https://github.com/ampl/mp/tree/develop/solvers/copt>`_, an interface to `Cardinal Optimizer <https://ampl.com/products/solvers/solvers-we-sell/copt/>`_